Anal hygiene: Wet wipes and gel wipes

 When cleaning babies' buttocks during diaper changes wet wipes are often used, in combination with water if available.
 As wet wipes are produced from plastic textiles made of polyester or polypropylene, they are notoriously bad for sewage systems as they do not decompose, although the wet wipe industry maintains they are biodegradable but not "flushable".

 A product of the 21st century, special foams, sprays and gels can be combined with dry toilet paper as alternatives to wet wipes.
 A moisturizing gel can be applied to toilet paper for personal hygiene or to reduce skin irritation from diarrhea.
 This product is called gel wipe.

-Prewipes
+Pre-wipes

 Novel pre-wipes and methods are disclosed for assisting in the cleaning of skin in the anal area.
 The pre-wipes comprise an anti-adherent formulation and are wiped across the anal region of a user prior to defecation to introduce a film of the anti-adherent formulation onto the anal region.
 This film reduces the amount of fecal material that is retained in the anal region after defecation and reduces the amount of cleanup required.
 This reduced amount of cleanup results in cleaner, healthier skin.